GroupProject2020/Ovito/doc/python/introduction/running.rst

 Third-party Python modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The embedded script interpreter of OVITO is a preconfigured version of the standard `CPython <https://en.wikipedia.org/wiki/CPython>`_ interpreter with an integrated
+The embedded script interpreter of OVITO is a preconfigured version of the standard `CPython <https://en.wikipedia.org/wiki/CPython>`_ interpreter with the
-:py:mod:`ovito` Python package.
+:py:mod:`ovito` Python package included.
 This makes it possible to run scripts both within the graphical program OVITO as well as through the :program:`ovitos` command line interpreter.
-However, the embedded interpreter shipping with OVITO includes only the `NumPy <http://www.numpy.org/>`_, `matplotlib <http://matplotlib.org/>`_, and `PyQt5 <http://pyqt.sourceforge.net/Docs/PyQt5/>`_ packages as preinstalled extensions.
+However, the :program:`ovitos` interpreter includes only the `NumPy <http://www.numpy.org/>`_, `matplotlib <http://matplotlib.org/>`_, and `PyQt5 <http://pyqt.sourceforge.net/Docs/PyQt5/>`_ packages as preinstalled extensions.

 If you want to call other third-party Python modules from your OVITO scripts, it may be possible to install them in the